 Where?
 Where?
 Wedgie!

-The schools activities are available from the start of May.
-The best timing to run these is probably 15-25 May - the 2 weeks between this year's surveys, on 12-14 & 26-28 May.
-By then, you'll be able to check out this year's progress on the Results Map (link below; prior to 12 May this will show the results for 2022).
-But you can jump into the other resources on this website any time you like!
+The best timing to run the school activities is probably 12-22 May - the 2 weeks between this year's surveys, on 9-11 & 23-25 May.
+By then, you'll be able to check out this year's progress on the Results Map (link below; prior to 9 May this will show the results for 2024).
+But you can jump into the resources on this and the NatureTrackers website any time you like!

 - Discover Tasmania's eagles and other birds, and explore their habits and habitats, through 9 fun & fascinating daily videos.

-- Connect students with the scientists via the webinars - book soon!
+- Connect students with the scientists via the webinars - get your request in soon!

-- Join many other Tasmanians in signing up today for the Where?
+- Join many other Tasmanians in signing up today - and/or inspire students' families to sign up - for the Where?
 Where?
-Wedgie! surveys on any or all of on 12-14 & 26-28 May.
+Wedgie! surveys on any or all of on Fri-Sun 9-11 & 23-25 May.
 Your observation data (getting outside) contributes to a rigorously designed, long term, real investigation into the populations of eagles and other birds of prey in Tasmania.

 - Find more inspiration and information in 29 video and photo reports from the huge, first Where?
 Where?
 Wedgie! expedition in 2018.

-Sign up to Expedition Class and/or NatureTrackers to receive further updates: be the first to check out the updated teaching resources, with extra exciting new dimensions!
-You might also like to let your students' families know about the project.
+Get more info on all of this on the first page of the education resources.
+Sign up to NatureTrackers to receive further updates; and you might also like to let your students' families know about the project.
 A practice survey with your class on school grounds may inspire some students to head on out with their families over one of the survey weekends, to contribute to the science.

 Join the Where?
 Where?
 Wedgie! scientific investigation >>